-A classic flavor pairing, this pound cake is sweet and perfectly dense, with a lot of lemon flavor and bursting with juicy blueberries that don't sink to the bottom!
+A classic flavor pairing, this buttery pound cake is sweet and perfectly dense, with a lot of lemon flavor and bursting with juicy blueberries.
 The top will bake to a golden brown, rise and crack slightly, as good loaf cakes do.
 It keeps well, can be frozen, used in trifles, and is also wonderful eaten plain, without the glaze.

-- Flavor: the combination of blueberries and lemon is amazing and a crowd pleaser, and this is a recipe you can make year round.
-Use fresh or frozen berries and you can even add a little lemon extract if your citrus is lacking flavor.
+- Flavor: the combination of blueberries and lemon is amazing and a crowd-pleaser.
+And this is a recipe you can make year-round.
+Use fresh or frozen berries, and add a little lemon extract if your citrus lacks flavor.

-- Pan size: this is a recipe that can be baked in a loaf pan or double the cake batter and baked in a bundt pan.
+- Pan size: this recipe can be baked in a loaf pan.
+Or double the cake batter and bake it in a bundt pan.

-- Make ahead: it keeps well wrapped in plastic in the refrigerator for a week, and can be frozen for a month.
+- Make ahead: it keeps well in the refrigerator for a week, always wrapped in plastic.
+And can be frozen for a month.

-- Lemon: we use both fresh lemon juice and lemon zest for this cake to achieve the best lemon flavor.
+- Lemon: this pound cake uses fresh lemon juice and lemon zest to achieve the best possible lemon flavor.

 - Blueberries: seasonal, fresh blueberries are always the best, but, as explained before, this recipe works perfectly well with frozen ones.